omni/tokenbridge/burner-wallet-plugin/README.md

 2. Run `yarn start-testing` to start the wallet connected to Sokol & Kovan and interact with a test bridge that works on top of the AMB bridge.

+### Publish to npm
+In order to make this plugin accessible, it should be available as a npm package.
+Follow the [instructions](publish.md) to publish the package to npm registry.